Who can apply for these programs?

 What are the tuition and fees?

-Currently, tuition for SUNY Delhi courses is $771.00 for a 3 credit class, excluding college fees.
-A typical full-time semester taking 4 Delhi courses will cost approximately $3085.00.
+Currently, tuition for a SUNY Delhi 3 credit course is $771.00, excluding college fees.
+Therefore, a typical full-time semester taking 4 courses is approximately $3085.00.
 Books and materials are additional.
 Please note that this amount is subject to change without notice.
 NOTE: There is a flat $35.00 Alumni fee applicable for students taking four or more Delhi courses per semester.

 What if my question is not listed here?

-If you have additional questions please contact the program Faculty Advisor on the TC3 campus at 518-381-1416, the SUNY Delhi Enrollment Services Office at 607-746-4550, or visit the SUNY Delhi/TC3 Program Office.
+If you have additional questions please contact the program Faculty Advisor on the the community college campus at 518-381-1317, the SUNY Delhi Enrollment Services Office at 607-746-4550, or visit the SUNY Delhi/the community college Program Office.